-Presentation is a smoked transparent glass bottle with the text painted onto bottle, solid pop-off cap, with a powerful sprayer that does a generous spray of juice so even though it's a light fragrance, 1-2 sprays should do the trick.
+Presentation is a smoked transparent glass bottle with the text, solid pop-off cap, with a powerful sprayer that delivers a generous spray.
+So even if it’s a light fragrance, one or two sprays should do the trick.

-It's a work-horse cologne that's extremely versatile.
+It’s a work-horse cologne that’s extremely versatile.
 While a lot of younger men gravitate towards it, it really can be worn by all ages.
-Seasonally, it's perfect for summer though it can also work in spring and fall.
-It's a little too light for the winter however.
+Seasonally, Giorgio Armani’s Acqua di Gio is perfect for summer though it can also work in spring and fall.
+But, it’s a little too light for the winter.

 Sillage and Longevity

-For all these reasons, it's a real crowd-pleaser and one I often recommend to a fragrance newbie who just wants something inoffensive that can be worn everywhere.
-It's a pretty safe blind buy — definitely not a polarizing fragrance.
+For all these reasons, Acqua di Gio’s a real crowd-pleaser and one I often recommend to a fragrance newbie who just wants something inoffensive that can be worn everywhere.
+It’s a pretty safe blind buy — definitely not a polarizing fragrance.

-However as those of you who read the blog might know — I have a bit of a love-hate relationship with this fragrance.
-Or rather, not with the fragrance itself but its overwhelming popularity.
-Which is kind of a weird complaint, since from just the frag itself, I find it pleasant enough.
-The thing is EVERYONE has this cologne.
+However, as those of you who read the blog might know — I have a bit of a love-hate relationship with this fragrance.
+Or rather, its overwhelming popularity rather than the fragrance itself.

-Personally I wouldn't wear it for a date because inevitably it's going to be reminding your date of their ex-boyfriend, dad, etc. You're definitely not going to stand out with this fragrance — if you're looking to make a unique impression, it's not the cologne for you.
+Personally I wouldn’t wear it out on a date because Acqua di Gio will inevitably remind your date of their ex-boyfriend, dad, etc. You’re definitely not going to stand out with this fragrance.
+If you’re looking to make a unique impression, it’s not the cologne for you.